Dune Shacks of Peaked Hill Bars Historic District

 Long/Lat: 42.07707696147486 -70.15848769134718

-chanel shack_ dune shacks of peaked hill bars historic district
+Chanel shack_ dune shacks of peaked hill bars historic district

 Built on the site of the Coast Guard Station, the Chanel shack was built from driftwood and found materials in the 1940’s by Jean “Frenchie” Chanel.
 Frenchie, came to the Cape with Bette Davis via Broadway, and fell in love.
 Friend and preservationist Josephine Del Deo spent time at Frencie’s cabin, remembering how Frencie would post the tern nests long before the Parks Service, protecting the shore birds.
 The original cabin, and the one that came after both fell victim to sand burial.
 The existing structure sits atop the older ones.